-- The camera is fastened to the selected tree/shrub using wood screws (or the appropriate bracket if a stake is used). - o To ensure the correct height, a snow probe is used to determine snow depth. - A locking cable is fed through the hole in the camera, around the tree/shrub/stake and locked to secure the camera in place and reduce theft. - Install a painted conduit stake 5 m in front of the camera to aid photo interpretation and analysis. - o Drive the 1.3 m conduit stake into the ground, so that 1 m of it remains above the ground. - The conduit is painted with a variety of colours in 10 cm bands.
-Starting from the top of the stake, the bands are: black, yellow, red, grey, orange, blue, yellow, green, red. - Position the camera to detect mid- and large-sized mammals in the target area 3-5 m in front from camera. - o Fasten the camera 1 m above the ground to the tree/shrub/stake. - O Position the camera so that it is aimed at the painted stake 0.8 m above the ground.

-- o Ideally the camera is set facing north (or south) to avoid direct sunlight. - o If necessary, the camera can be faced in a different direction so that the field of view is not obstructed by trees, shrubs, tall vegetation and other things. - Remove branches and shrubs that will obstruct the camera field of view when vegetation is "leafed out".
-It is necessary to clear vegetation for 10 m in front of the camera. - Sent is used at the Northeast and Southwest stations at each ABMI sites to increase detection of mammals. - One tablespoon of scent (O'Gorman's Long Distance call by O'Gorman Long Line Lures; Broadus, MT) is placed into a PVC tube. - o The PVC tube is pinned to the ground using the conduit stake 5 m in front of the camera. - After camera instillation take 4 photos of a standardized corplast coverboard to assess vegetation cover. - o Coverboard are 180 cm tall X 20 cm wide with labelled 20 cm increments. - o Stand immediately in front of the camera and take four pictures of the coverboard - one 1 m left of the 5 m stake, - one 1 m right of the 5 m stake, - one 1 m left, 10 m in front of the camera, - one 1 m right, 10 m in front of the camera
+- The camera is fastened to the selected tree/shrub using wood screws (or the appropriate bracket if a stake is used). - To ensure the correct height, a snow probe is used to determine snow depth. - A locking cable is fed through the hole in the camera, around the tree/shrub/stake and locked to secure the camera in place and reduce theft. - Install a painted conduit stake 5 m in front of the camera to aid photo interpretation and analysis. - Drive the 1.3 m conduit stake into the ground, so that 1 m of it remains above the ground. - The conduit is painted with a variety of colors in 10 cm bands.
+Starting from the top of the stake, the bands are: black, yellow, red, grey, orange, blue, yellow, green, red. - Position the camera to detect mid- and large-sized mammals in the target area 5 m in front from camera. - \circ Fasten the camera 1 m above the ground to the tree/shrub/stake. - Position the camera so that it is aimed at the painted stake 0.8 m above the ground. - \circ In open habitats the camera is set facing north (or south) to avoid direct sunlight. - In forests and shrubby areas the camera is pointed towards an unobstructed view of at least 5 m wide and 10 m long.
+Where necessary, branches and shrubs that will obstruct the camera field of view when vegetation is "leafed out" are removed. - Record any problems encountered while setting up the camera. - Ensure the camera lens is clean. - If the camera is handled for any reason during the session, ensure the field of view does not change. - Scent is used at the Northeast and Southwest stations at each ABMI sites to increase detection of mammals. - One tablespoon of scent (O'Gorman's Long Distance Call by O'Gorman Long Line Lures; Broadus, MT) is placed into a PVC tube. - The PVC tube is pinned to the ground using the conduit stake 5 m in front of the camera. - After the camera has been installed wait for it to "self-arm". - The camera will automatically "self-arm" and begin taking pictures after a two minute period during which it does not detect any motion. - Walk perpendicularly through the camera field of view at three distances (at 5, 10, and 15 m) in front of the camera. - These pictures are as reference when interpreting subsequent photos to establish where in the field of view animals are detected